Duke-GCB/gcb-ansible-roles/postgres_backup/README.md

 ## Requirements

 Docker must be running on the host where this role is deployed.
-Must be run a playbook including the role (must be `sudo` or `become` since role installs packages and adds a backup user).
+Must be run in a playbook including the role (must be `sudo` or `become` since role installs packages and adds a backup user).

 ## Usage